Linda Simpson, professor of financial literacy at Eastern Illinois University, advises, “Start working on your credit before you actually need it.”

 How to launch a credit history

-Of course everyone has to start somewhere, so here’s how to build your credit with no credit history:
+Everyone has to start somewhere, so here’s how to build your credit with no credit history:

-Start with a secured credit card or student credit card
+Get a secured credit card or student credit card

 An easy way to begin is with a secured credit card.
 To qualify, you’d typically just need to put down a cash deposit and the credit issuer will grant you an account with a credit line equal to the security deposit.
 Many issuers, such as Capital One, Bank of America, and Wells Fargo offer secured cards, some with no annual fees.
 After six months to a year of good account management, you may be able to convert the secured card to an unsecured account, reclaiming your deposit in the process.